jonnybee/fluent_i18n_demo/README.md

         p.Add(typeof(ILengthValidator), (metadata, context, rule, validator) =>
                 new MyStringLengthFluentValidationPropertyValidator(metadata, context, rule, validator));
     });
 ```

 ### Summary
 This repo contains a VS2013 solution with all the necessary code to make FluentValidation and i18n work together in validation and translation og resources.
 This is very handy when you application must support several languages and you use i18n to handle your translations.
-Using this code you will not rely on any og the resources in FluentValidation.
+Using this code you will not rely on any of the resources in FluentValidation and your messages/tokens will be detected automatically by the i18n.PostBuild command.